An algebraic characterization of simple closed curves on surfaces with boundary: Certain words are not conjugate

-\subsection{Certain words are not conjugate}
+\section{Certain words are not conjugate}

-Let $\x$ be a cyclically reduced primitive word.
-In this subsection we prove that certain pairs of cyclic words we construct out of $\x$, cannot be conjugate.
-The conjugacy classes of each of the terms of the bracket $[\widehat{\x}^p,\widehat{\x}^q]$ we will study later on have the same form as these cyclic words.
-(Recall that for each linear word $\y$, $\widehat{\y}$ is the conjugacy class of $\y$.)
+In this subsection we prove combinatorially that certain pairs of cyclic words we construct out of $\v$ cannot be conjugate.
+Since the conjugacy classes of these words appear in the terms of the cobracket $\delta(\widehat{\v}^p)$, the fact that these words are not conjugate implies that these terms cannot cancel one another.

-Here is an outline of the proof: if $\x_i^p\x_j^q$ and $\x_k^p\x_h^q$ are conjugate then a subword $\p$ of $\x_i^p$ or $\x_j^q$ is a (cyclic) subword of $\x_k^p\x_h^q$ (Observe that we cannot assume $\p$ is equal to $\x_i^p$ or $\x_j^q$ because there might be cancellation).
-When the length of $\p$ is larger than the length of $\x$, certain letters repeat in $\p$ and so in $\x_k^p\x_h^q$.
-Some of these repetitions will contradict the fact that $(i,j)$ and $(h,k)$ are linked pairs (see \figc{Case 2}).

-In order to prove \propc{main} for $p+2 \le q$ one only needs to consider the first three cases studied in the proof (Case 1, 2 and 3).
-Case 4, 5 and 6 are needed for the case $p+1=q$.